Let's set things straight. Over 10% of Canadians are smokers.

 Recommended Top Companies for Smokers

-So, which provider offers the most competitive rates for smokers in Canada?
+So, you're probably wondering: which provider offers the most competitive rates for smokers in Canada?

 According to our research, Industrial Alliance offers the most competitive rates for smokers in Canada across all age groups.